oplS17projects/Fake-News/README.md

 David DaCosta (@anti-dave)

 - :calling: Web-scraping/Parsing Web Data
+      - I've created an application (get-url-return-news) that pulls and filters paragraph xml using functional techniques
-- :calling: Unit testing any web-scraping functions
+- :calling: Web Hosting
+      - I've created a small servlet that hosts the information pulled in comparison with information created using html & Bootstrap

 Jacob Adamson (@jake-the-human)

 - :cd: Markov Model Object
-      - Which means I will take the input and transform it in to the data need for the object.
+      - Which means I will take the input and transform it in to the data needed for the object.
 - :cd: Unit Tests
       - Validating both the Markov Model Object and any parsing function.
 <!-- Links -->